playcanvas/developer.playcanvas.com/content/en/user-manual/glossary.md

 Here is an overview of some of the terms we use to describe the PlayCanvas Engine and Tools.

-<h2 id="app_context">ApplicationContext</h2>
+<h2 id="app">Application</h2>
-The `pc.ApplicationContext` class is where all the useful engine stuff that your application needs to run is stored.
+The `pc.Application` class is where all the useful engine stuff that your application needs to run is stored.
 It stores: the scene graph hierarchy, the Component Systems and the keyboard and mouse handlers.
-The ApplicationContext is made available to all user scripts by being passed into the initial callback from `pc.script.create`.
+The Application is made available to all user scripts by being passed into the initial callback from `pc.script.create`.

 <h2 id="asset">Asset</h2>
 An asset is a unit of data that is typically imported into PlayCanvas from a content creation application (such as Blender or 3D Studio Max).
 It can represent a 3D model, an animation, an audio sample or an image.
 Assets can be assigned to certain attributes of [Components][1].
 For example, it is possible to assign a model asset to the 'model' attribute of a model component.
 Also see [Source Assets][2] and [Target Assets][3].